pstetson53/pstetson53.github.io/index.md

 ##### computer programming

-I am a kind of full-stack developer that uses proofs to understand code and vice versa.
-I study and encode certified compilers that prove useful theorems w.r.t. a variety of programming problems and (relatively valid) scientific experiments.
+I am a kind of full-stack developer that uses exactly proofs to understand code and vice versa.
+I research and encode certified compilers that prove useful theorems w.r.t. a variety of programming problems and (relatively valid) scientific experiments.

 ##### proof-relevant/homotopy-coherent science

-I design certified compilers which compile and deploy formally verified artificial intelligence.
-One of the founding principles of this science is that experimental findings are recorded coherently as (X: theorem, Y: proof of X).
-Via this identification, we can mine the "theorems of the universe" by running computer programs using (at least relatively valid) experimental data.
+Informally, in this science, experimental results are recorded as a pair (X: theorem, Y: proof of X) and identified only up to homotopy-coherence.
+This way we can effectively mine new-theorems of the science and naturally make connections with other fields.
+The end goal of implementing this science into computer systems is to have certified compilers which compile and deploy formally verified artificial intelligence, with clear learning goals and boundaries.

 #### current projects/groups